-In 2018, 17 pre-clinical research facilities were recognized.
-The facilities are recognized by all the countries of the OECD and can conduct research for companies in Israel and throughout the world that will constitute an acceptable basis for registering medications, toxins, pesticides, food additives and cosmetics in the European market and the OECD.
+In 2019, 20 pre-clinical research facilities are recognized.
+The facilities are recognized by all the countries of the OECD and can conduct research for companies in Israel and throughout the world that will constitute an acceptable basis for registering medications, toxins, pesticides, food additives, and cosmetics in the European market and the OECD.